NNTmux/newznab-tmux/README.md

 I have forked jonnyboys newznab-tmux as he and the dev team have moved to another project (https://github.com/nZEDb/nZEDb).
 I will try as much as i can to maintain and improve these tmux scripts, where possible and needed, as they are a valuable addendum to newznab+.
 Support is given on irc.synirc.net #newznab-tmuxd channel and also on original newznab-tmux channel.

-I started adapting some of more interesting scripts from nZEDb, but they require tempering with newznab database and core newznab files, so use them at your own risk.
-Any update to nn+ db or core files could render them useless.
+I started adapting some of more interesting scripts from nZEDb, but they require tempering with newznab database, so use them at your own risk.
+Any update to nn+ db could render them useless.
+There is a test folder in main tmux folder.
+In that folder you will find three different folders, /db_update/, /initial_setup/ and /predb_dump/.
+When you are done with initial setup and before you run start.sh for the first time, do the following:
+1. Import db.sql from db_update folder into newznab database,
+2. Import create_prehash_table.sql from initial_setup folder, be aware that this WILL delete your existing prehash table.
+3. OPTIONAL: If you want to populate your prehash table with more than 5 million rows of pre data, run commands from import_predb.txt in mysql.
+Predb dump can be downloaded from  https://mega.co.nz/#!xggDlBSC!ZDMDPVzbFY_MrzkWqX2EIFgIX8dV0vBkyQ_RF4SAb1A.
+If you already have prehash table created by aflys init.php, you will need to run commands from clean_duplicates_predb.txt before you run import_predb.txt

 Below is the original readme of newznab-tmux, with changes related to my git and removal of donation links: